 Less efficient is check out, though.
 After more than a month we haven’t received any folio, and the Four Seasons app didn’t help as well.
 The only remark here at the reception desk is about poorly preserved floors.
 It is only a few months old hotel and floors have already some awful stains and deep cracks.

 Rooms at Four Seasons KL are nice.
 The first image is a big walk-in closet or rather a wardrobe.
-Unfortunately, it can’t be closed, that bothered Vivi quite significant.
+Unfortunately, it can’t be closed, which bothered Vivi quite significant.
 Continue to the spacious room, with floor-to-ceiling windows that provide plenty of light.
 Besides that, the KLCC park view is delightful, especially for the evening water show.

 We like the spacious Four Seasons Kuala Lumpur’s bathroom with a modern touch.
 The toilet will satisfy even the Japanese delegation who is used to the squirts, toilet heaters and god knows what else.
 Anyway, the bathroom had a decent bath and a separate walk-in rain shower.